avsa242/ds28cm00-spin/README.md

 # ds28cm00-spin
 ---------------

-This is a P8X32A/Propeller driver object for the Maxim DS28CM00 I2C/SMBus Silicon Serial Number.
+This is a P8X32A/Propeller, P2X8C4M64P/Propeller 2 driver object for the Maxim DS28CM00 I2C/SMBus Silicon Serial Number.

 ## Salient Features

-* Operates at up to 400kHz
+* I2C connection at up to 400kHz
 * Reads the 8-bit family code
 * Reads the entire 64-bit serial number
 * Reads the 8-bit CRC